dzhavat/dzhavat.github.io/_posts/2019-02-07-union-types-in-rxjs-v6-4-0.md

 There are two things you might notice about those messages:

 * Some of them mention Observable creation functions, others  —  flattening operators
 * All of them include the words “union type(s)”

-So I thought that by understanding how the fix applied just one of each type, I could understand the rest as well.
+So I thought that by understanding how the fix applied to one type, I could understand the rest as well.
 I was also curious to find out what was the behaviour before the fix and whether the fix was going to impact my code in some way going forward.

 One place to look for this kind of information is in a [related PR](https://github.com/ReactiveX/rxjs/pull/4461).
 Already in the very [first comment](https://github.com/ReactiveX/rxjs/pull/4461#issue-243244247), I found what I needed to know  —  what was the bug, how to reproduce it and what is the solution.